Lirimy/ImageContainers.jl/README.md

 # ImageContainers

-Store image, show in Jupyter
+Store image to show in Jupyter